lrq3000/openarena_engine_serversidedemos/README.md

 	if ( msec < 1 && client->sess.spectatorState != SPECTATOR_FOLLOW ) {
 		return;
 	}

+* When demo replaying a demo client-side with mod switching, sv_cheats is disabled (prevent timescale and other commands to be used)

 KNOWN BUGS (WONT FIX FOR NOW)
 -----------------------------